Opinion: There should be no more Cop climate summits. They’re not working

 I anticipate cries of alarm from some of my green friends.
 Cop may be crap, they’ll reply (if they’re candid), but it’s the only game in town, the only place to talk that the global south has got, on level pegging with the rich and powerful.

 We need to set up a new game, then.
 An alternative to Cops which could actually work.
 One that has enforcement mechanisms, so could bring nations that violate it in line.
-Incredibly, the current climate Cop process, unlike the Montreal Protocol that successfully limited ozone-depleting chemicals a generation ago, does not have enforcement mechanisms.
+Incredibly, the current climate Cop process, unlike the Montreal protocol that successfully limited ozone-depleting chemicals a generation ago, does not have enforcement mechanisms.

 What is needed is a breakaway group of nations willing to get serious about the climate emergency.
 Who would join it?
 Most of the world’s countries, potentially.
-The so-called G77 group, which actually contains two thirds of the world’s countries, has been a powerful voice in climate negotiations across the years, urging far more ambition, and far more transfer of tech and wealth to the global south.
+The so-called G77 group, which actually contains two-thirds of the world’s countries, has been a powerful voice in climate negotiations across the years, urging far more ambition, and far more transfer of tech and wealth to the global south.

 Initially, these countries would threaten to break away from the failed Cop process to form a “climate progressive” bloc that would be founded on the testimony of those countries – Mexico, the Pacific island states, Barbados, Switzerland and others – that spoke so eloquently at the closing session in Glasgow about how the deal that was being agreed there was a death sentence.